logo-top-1

 Harrison County Lifelong Learning will be offering a series of SACA-certified training programs designed to prepare adults for in-demand careers in manufacturing, industrial maintenance, robotics and more.
 These programs are designed to be self-paced, flexible, and create job-ready skills.

 These short-term programs combine virtual, self-paced coursework with hands-on training using Amatrol industrial trainers and lead to nationally recognized SACA (Smart Automation Certification Alliance) micro-certifications.
 SACA is an industry-recognized certification that can help students land a job or advance in a current one.
 The certification is also eligible for college credit, giving students a head start toward their education and career goals.
+Each course is $500 and financial assistance is available to residents of Harrison and Crawford County.

 Southern Indiana Works- WorkOne Corydon